folio-org/mod-pubsub/README.md

         "value": "http://10.0.2.15:9130"
       }
 ```
+So, these parameters should be added as ENV_VARIABLES to the mod-pubsub build.
+Otherwise, build will fail.

 There are two additional parameters required for pubsub to create topics in kafka - number of partitions and replication factor.
 The replication factor controls how many servers will replicate each message that is written.
 If replication factor set to 3 then up to 2 servers can fail before access to the data will be lost.
 The partition count controls how many logs the topic will be sharded into.